Martin Luther and antisemitism: Debate about Luther's influence on the Nazis

-William Nichols, Professor of Religious Studies, recounts, "At his trial in Nuremberg after the Second World War, Julius Streicher, the notorious Nazi propagandist, editor of the scurrilous antisemitic weekly Der Stürmer, argued that if he should stand there and be arraigned on such charges, so should Martin Luther.
+William Nichols, Professor of Religious Studies, recounts, "At his trial in Nuremberg after the Second World War, Julius Streicher, the notorious Nazi propagandist, editor of the scurrilous antisemitic weekly ', argued that if he should stand there and be arraigned on such charges, so should Martin Luther.
 After reading such passages, it is not hard to agree with him.
 Luther's proposals read like a program for the Nazis."
-It was Luther's expression "The Jews are our misfortune" that centuries later would be repeated by Heinrich von Treitschke and appear as a motto on the front page of Julius Streicher's Der Stürmer.
+It was Luther's expression "The Jews are our misfortune" that centuries later would be repeated by Heinrich von Treitschke and appear as a motto on the front page of Julius Streicher's '.

 Some scholars have directly attributed the Nazi "Final Solution" to Martin Luther.
 Others dispute this point of view, pointedly taking issue with the thesis which was advanced by William L. Shirer and others.

 Luthertag

-In the course of the Luthertag (Luther Day) festivities, the Nazis emphasized their connection to Luther as being both nationalist revolutionaries and the heirs of the German traditionalist past.
-An article in the Chemnitzer Tageblatt stated that "[t]he German Volk are united not only in loyalty and love for the Fatherland, but also once more in the old German beliefs of Luther [Lutherglauben]; a new epoch of strong, conscious religious life has dawned in Germany."
+In the course of the (Luther Day) festivities, the Nazis emphasized their connection to Luther as being both nationalist revolutionaries and the heirs of the German traditionalist past.
+An article in the ' stated that "[t]he German are united not only in loyalty and love for the Fatherland, but also once more in the old German beliefs of Luther []; a new epoch of strong, conscious religious life has dawned in Germany."

 Richard Steigmann-Gall writes in his 2003 book The Holy Reich: Nazi Conceptions of Christianity, 1919–1945:

 The leadership of the Protestant League espoused a similar view.
 Fahrenhorst, who was on the planning committee of the Luthertag, called Luther "the first German spiritual Führer" who spoke to all Germans regardless of clan or confession.
 In a letter to Hitler, Fahrenhorst reminded him that his "Old Fighters" were mostly Protestants and he also wrote that it was precisely in the Protestant regions of our Fatherland" in which Nazism found its greatest strength.
 Promising that the celebration of Luther's birthday would not turn into a confessional affair, Fahrenhorst invited Hitler to become the official patron of the Luthertag.
 In subsequent correspondences, Fahrenhorst repeatedly voiced the notion that reverence for Luther could somehow cross confessional boundaries: "Luther is truly not only the founder of a Christian confession; much more, his ideas had a fruitful impact on all Christianity in Germany."
 Precisely because of Luther's political as well as religious significance, the Luthertag would serve as a confession both "to church and Volk."
 Fahrenhorst's claim that the Nazis found their greatest strength in the Protestant areas of Germany has been corroborated by scholars who have studied the voting patterns of Germany from 1928 to 1933.
 Richard (Dick) Geary, Professor of Modern History at the University of Nottingham in England and the author of Hitler and Nazism (Routledge 1993) wrote an article about the people who voted for the Nazis in History Today, in which he pointed out that the Nazis gained disproportionately more votes in Protestant than Catholic areas of Germany.